-Risk assessments are essential to workplace safety, but what are they exactly?
+Risk assessment are essential to workplace safety, but what are they exactly?

-So, what is a risk assessment?
+So, what is a risk assessments?
 And how can businesses perform them?

-What is a risk assessment and what is a safety inspection?
+What is a Risk Assessment and What is a Ssafety Inspection?

 A workplace safety inspection is a different thing entirely, though it’s also important.
 It involves checking for damage on a specific piece of work equipment and figuring out whether or not that piece of work equipment needs some kind of repair.